-The Windy Gap Firming Project (WGFP) is a disastrous proposed water development project that would divert additional Colorado River water from the western slope in Grand County to Colorado’s sprawling Front Range and dirty energy industries.
-The project would take even more water out of the Upper Colorado River, already reduced from its natural flows by 60 percent.
+The Windy Gap Firming Project (WGFP) is a proposed water development project that would divert an additional 9,000 acre-feet per year of from the Colorado River on the western slope in Grand County, Colorado to Colorado’s sprawling Front Range and dirty energy industries.
+The flow of the Colorado River has already been diminished by 60 percent in this area.
 Increased diversions from the Colorado River will impact endangered fish species and the state’s outdoor recreation economy.
-Much of the project water diverted from the Colorado River will be used to water more suburban lawns on the Front Range.
-The project will also divert a large amount of Colorado River water to the largest source of pollution in Northern Colorado, a coal fired power plant, while some of the cities who will receive water from the project like Greeley are currently selling large amounts of water to the oil and gas industry for fracking.
+The project will divert a large amount of Colorado River water to the largest source of pollution in Northern Colorado, a coal fired power plant, while some of the cities who will receive water from the project like Greeley are currently selling large amounts of water to the oil and gas industry for fracking.

 The Northern Colorado Water Conservancy District (NCWCD) claims the existing Windy Gap Project infrastructure is unable to deliver enough water to users because of limited storage capacity in Granby Reservoir and limited delivery capacity of the Adams Tunnel, which delivers water from Grand Lake to the East Slope.
 The proposed Windy Gap Firming Project would include the construction of a new 90,000 acre-feet (AF) Chimney Hollow Reservoir and a new pipeline connection from the reservoir to existing East Slope infrastructure.